Memorable Manitobans: Thomas Boniface Molloy (1878-1948)

 Contractor, MLA (1914-1915).

 Born at Shelley on 28 November 1878, son of John Molloy (a Dominion Land Surveyor on early construction of the Canadian Pacific Railway) and Mary Daly, brother of John Patrick Molloy and William Molloy, he was educated at the Emerson School and the Winnipeg Normal School.
-In his youth, he assisted his father in surveying the eastern portion of Manitoba and later worked in railroad contracting.
+In his youth, he assisted his father in surveying the eastern portion of Manitoba, later worked in railroad contracting, and taught at East Selkirk School (1898-1899).

 He was elected to the Manitoba Legislature at the 1914 general election, and served until dissolution of the session, being defeated in the 1915 general election by Albert Prefontaine.
 He then served as Reeve for the Rural Municipality of Ste.
 Anne from 1919 to 1921.
 He ran in the 1921 federal general election, 1927 provincial general election, and 1935 federal general election but was defeated each time.